- PERSONAL GAS DETECTION

 A lone working policy can be one of the most important ways an organization can protect the health and safety of its employees.
 It can help keep you prepared to respond to any emergency and empower lone workers to take more responsibility for their own safety on the job.

 Lone workers should be as safe as every other worker in your organization.
 By developing a practical guide for employees and managers, your lone working policy can help ensure everyone is safe, no matter where or how they work.

 A lone working safety policy establishes your organization’s rules for employees who work by themselves with no close supervision.
 For a lone working policy to be effective, it should provide clear and simple guidance for safely working alone, the risks that employees may face, the process for coordinating an emergency response, the tools and processes your organization provides to protect the health and safety of lone workers, how incidents must be assessed and reported, and more.

 Your lone working policy should be customized to the needs of your organization and your teams.
-However, there are common elements that any policy should include in addition to a statement of the policy itself.
+However, there are common key elements that any company should include in their lone worker policy in addition to a statement of the policy itself.

 In the next section, we’ll expand on these elements and provide an outline you can use for your own organization.

 “Lone worker” is a broad term that includes not only those employees who work completely by themselves, but also anyone who works at any time without being seen or heard by a coworker.